 - Day 33 of the session represents the 60% point and results in a 41% refund of MTA

 - Days 34-56 of the session result in a 0% refund of MTA

 Tuition Assistance will not be billed until after the last day to drop each session has passed.
 Until your TA is applied to your student account it will show a balance.
-If you have not seen your TA applied to your student account after the third week of class, please contact the Enrollment Service Center at ESC@CCIS.edu or by phone at (573) 875-7252 or 1-800-231-2391, ext.
+If you have not seen your TA applied to your student account after the third week of class, please contact the Center for Student Success at SUCCESS@CCIS.edu or by phone at (573) 875-7252 or 1-800-231-2391, ext.
 7252.